syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/blazor.md

 {% endhighlight %}

-Step 8: Add the following JavaScript function in the _Host.cshtml available under the Pages folder.
+Add the following JavaScript function in the _Host.cshtml available under the Pages folder.

 {% highlight c# tabtitle="C#" %}